IvanEOD/osrs-wiki-scraper/README.md

 ## About the Project

-This project includes several useful examples of how to use the scraper to get customized data, but is primarily intended to provide a framework for programmers to be able to create their own objects and methods to scrape the data they want.
+- This project includes several useful examples of how to use the scraper to get customized data, but is primarily intended to provide a framework for programmers to be able to create their own objects and methods to scrape the data they want.

+- The project was created to be used by programmers and provide a replacement for the no longer maintained OsrsBox project.

-To be able to efficiently create methods to scrape the data you want you will need a basic understanding of [Lua][Lua Link], [Kotlin][Kotlin Link], and [MediaWiki][MediaWiki Link].
+- To be able to efficiently create methods to scrape the data you want you will need a basic understanding of [Lua][Lua Link], [Kotlin][Kotlin Link], and [MediaWiki][MediaWiki Link].

 ### Built With